-- Project must result in an essential service or must create/and or retain one new full-time equivalent job for every \$50,000 of CDBG-DR; - Award amounts range from \$500,000 to \$50,000,0004; - Loans will not exceed thirty percent (30%) of a project's total cost to include, among others, the development budget (hard and soft costs), and cost of issuance; - Amortization of principal balance will not exceed thirty (30) years with a maturity of ten (10) to thirty (30) years; - Interest rate will not exceed two percent (2%) per annum, determined by the project's cash flow, ability to service debt, and other underwriting considerations; - Loan will be collateralize.
-The lien position of the collateral, such as real estate, capital equipment or liens on other property, may be subordinated to primary funding debt, if applicable; - No pre-payment penalty; and - A portion of the loan may be forgiven based upon adherence to agreedupon terms and conditions.
+- Project must have a viable and verifiable source of funding for the total costs not covered by the award; - Amortization of principal balance will not exceed thirty (30) years with a maturity of ten (10) to thirty (30) years; - Interest rate will not exceed two percent (2%) per annum, determined by the project's cash flow, ability to service debt, and other underwriting considerations; - Loan will be collateralized.
+The lien position of the collateral, such as real estate, capital equipment or liens on other property, may be subordinated to senior loans, if applicable; - No pre-payment penalty; and - A portion of the loan may be forgiven based upon adherence to agreedupon terms and conditions (see section on Partial Loan Forgiveness for these terms).